MrsSimpson/NPOProject/README.md

 ## Process Steps
 This process will open and read the provided excel file.
 The file will contain a list of in-stock-items for a shelter.
-(Column A) For each item listed in the excel file, the process will check to see if the quantity of available items is below a specified amount.
+(Column A) For each item listed in the excel file, the process will check to see if the quantity of available items is below a specified amount Minimum (ColumnF).
 If so, the name of the item (Column B) and a link to purchase the item (Column E) will be stored in a dictionary.
 If items were stored in the dictionary, the process will navigate to Facebook and post a message listing the items with corresponding links.
 If no items were stored, the process will end.